LSA DEI Strategic Plan - Goal Status

 Expand site to include information on progress to 2021 plan, DEI events on campus, and employee resource groups.

-Create and Implement a DEI Expectations Statement for Staff
+Create and Implement a DEI Expectations Statement or Competency Rating for Staff

-Develop and communicate staff DEI expectations or competency statement for staff; review and update over time.
+Develop and communicate staff DEI expectations or competency statement for staff; review and update over time; recognize exemplary staff with awards and other forms of recognition.

 Utilize Space Naming to Optimize Inclusivity in Recognition of Significant Figures and Events